Geocaching: Locationless cache

-Locationless or reverse caches are similar to a scavenger hunt.
+Otherwise known as a Reverse cache, a locationless cache is similar to a scavenger hunt.
 A description is given for something to find, such as a one-room schoolhouse, and the finder locates an example of this object.
-The finder records the location using their GPS receiver and often takes a picture at the location showing the named object and his or her GPS receiver.
+The finder records the location using their GPS receiver and often takes a picture at the location showing the named object with their GPS receiver.
 Typically others are not allowed to log that same location as a find.